microsoft/vscode-docs/docs/python/environments.md

 When you create a new virtual environment, a prompt will be displayed to allow you to select it for the workspace.

 ![Python environment prompt](images/environments/python-environment-prompt.png)

 This will add the path to the Python interpreter from the new virtual environment to your workspace settings.
 That environment will then be used when installing packages and running code through the Python extension.
-For examples of using virtual environment in projects, see the [Python tutorial](/docs/python/python-tutorial.md), [Django tutorial](/docs/python/tutorial-django.md) and the [Flask tutorial](/docs/python/tutorial-flask.md).
+For examples of using virtual environment in projects, see the [Python](/docs/python/python-tutorial.md), [Django](/docs/python/tutorial-django.md), and [Flask](/docs/python/tutorial-flask.md) tutorials.

 > **Tip**: When you're ready to deploy the application to other computers, you can create a `requirements.txt` file with the command `pip freeze > requirements.txt` (`pip3` on macOS/Linux).
 The requirements file describes the packages you've installed in your virtual environment.
 With only this file, you or other developers can restore those packages using `pip install -r requirements.txt` (or, again, `pip3` on macOS/Linux).
 By using a requirements file, you need not commit the virtual environment itself to source control.